develodesign/vsf-payment-paypal/README.md

 ## Magento2 integration

 This API extension execute payment to PayPal gateway.
-It use `develodesign/m2-paypal-payment` composer module so you have to install it in your Magento instance.
+It use `develodesign/m2-paypal-payment` [The custom Paypal payment method for Magento2](https://github.com/develodesign/m2-paypal-payment) composer module so you have to install it in your Magento instance.

 ## Customization